King Ezekiel: Season 9

-In the second half of the season, Ezekiel, who has married Carol and adopted Henry, struggles to reunite the fractured communities with a trade fair while the Kingdom begins to fall apart from old age and disrepair.
+In the second half of the season, Ezekiel struggles to reunite the fractured communities with a trade fair, while the Kingdom begins to fall apart from old age and disrepair.
 The situation worsens when a new enemy, the Whisperers, arises and Henry falls in love with Lydia, the daughter of the Whisperer leader.
 The new threat brings the communities back together.
 Though Michonne has developed a more isolationist mindset, she allows Alexandria to send a delegation, convinced by Judith Grimes to mend relationships with her old friends.
 At the same time, the Kingdom comes into contact with a new group, the Highwaymen, who try to extort the Kingdom for supplies.
-Instead, Ezekiel and Carol make a deal with the Highwaymen, who prove to be reasonable despite their rough start, to protect the area around the Kingdom in exchange for trade and getting to watch a movie using the Kingdom's recently repaired theater, something the Highwaymen haven't been able to do for years.
+Instead, Ezekiel and Carol make a deal with the Highwaymen, who prove to be reasonable despite their rough start, to protect the area around the Kingdom in exchange for trade and getting to watch a movie using the Kingdom's recently repaired theater, something the Highwaymen have not been able to do for years.

 In "The Calm Before," the communities are reunited at the Kingdom's trade fair, much to Ezekiel's pleasure.
-To cement their reestablished relationship, Ezekiel has the leaders of the four communities finally sign Michonne's charter which had been recovered by Tara and given to Ezekiel after Michonne had given up on unity.
+To cement their reestablished relationship, Ezekiel has the leaders of the four communities finally sign Michonne's charter, which had been recovered by Tara and given to Ezekiel after Michonne had given up on unity.
 Ezekiel and Carol invite Daryl, who has been living on his own in the woods since Rick's assumed death, to move to the Kingdom.
-However, the trade fair takes an ominous turn when it is infiltrated by Alpha, leader of the Whisperers who Ezekiel unknowingly encounters and talks with.
-Alpha kidnaps and brutally murders ten people from the fair, including Ezekiel's adopted son Henry.
+However, the trade fair takes an ominous turn when it is infiltrated by Alpha, leader of the Whisperers, who Ezekiel unknowingly encounters and talks with.
+Alpha kidnaps and brutally murders ten people from the fair, including Henry.

-In "The Storm," the Kingdom finally falls due to disrepair and disaster and Ezekiel and the other residents are forced to relocate to Hilltop during a massive blizzard.
+In "The Storm," the Kingdom finally falls due to disrepair and disaster and Ezekiel and the other residents are forced to relocate to Hilltop during a severe blizzard.
 In the months since Henry's death, Ezekiel and Carol's marriage has fallen apart.
 After reaching Hilltop, Carol decides to end their marriage and return to Alexandria, though Ezekiel has her keep the ring he had given her.